olilanz/memento-mc/README.md

 Not all land deserves to last forever.

-Natural Renewal models a simple idea:
+Memento models a simple idea:

 * **Memorable land**
-  Areas where players live, return to, or spend time — including their immediate surroundings.
+  Areas where players live, return to, or spend time — including their surroundings.

 * **Forgettable land**
-  Areas no player ever settled in, or terrain that has seen no player presence for a long time.
+  Areas that were explored but never settled, or that have seen no meaningful activity for a long time.

-Forgettable land is not destroyed.
+Forgettable land is allowed to fade.
-It is allowed to **fade from memory** — and only then can it renew.
+Renewal only happens after that fading has occurred.

-Renewal happens gradually, beginning far from active gameplay and moving inward over time.
+The world feels stable where it matters — and fresh where it doesn’t.

 ---